atarr3/campvideo-data/README.md

 ## Overview
 Full replication of the results in the paper is a laborious process, involving significant setup and computation time on the part of the user.
 To simplify the procedure, we have split replication into two parts: Feature extraction and [Validation](#Validation).
 For those seeking only to validate the results in the paper, it is **highly recommended** to ignore feature extraction and follow the steps for validation, which uses pre-computed features from the feature extraction step.

-We provide instructions for replicating the [Validation](#Validation) step in this document, while instructions for replicating feature extraction are found in ``data/intermediate``, where the extracted features are located.
+We provide instructions for replicating the [Validation](#Validation) step in this document, while instructions for replicating feature extraction are found in ``scripts``.

 ## Repository Layout
 This repository is split into several folders: ``data``, ``figs``, ``results``, ``scripts`` and ``tables``.